GOTRAX GXL Commuter Review

-The GOTRAX GLX is a performance scooter with a price tag that will have you smiling.
-The best part of the deal is that very little is sacrificed for the savings.
-Yes, it's a bit slower than the other scooters, and it has a bit tighter travel radius.
-However, it climbs like a beast, it's fairly light and relatively easy to carry.
+The GOTRAX GLX is a reliable scooter with a price tag that will have you smiling.
+The best part of the deal is that there are few performance sacrifices made for the savings.
+It's true that the GLX is slower than the competition, and that its travel radius is about average for the class.
+However, it climbs like a mule, it's fairly light and relatively easy to carry.
 It has a really smooth ride, and it has some useful add-ons such as cruise control, and a dual brake system operated with a single hand lever.

-In our continued effort to find the best electric scooters - both in individual performance categories and overall - we run extensive side-by-side tests to push these machines to their limits so you know exactly what you're getting when you make a purchase.
+In our continued effort to find the best electric scooters we run extensive side-by-side tests to push these machines to their limits so you know exactly what you're getting when you make a purchase.
 Our scooter analysis relies on five metrics that run the gamut of performance testing.
 These metrics are delineated below.

 Our range tests are an assessment of two different but related capacities: travel radius and battery charging time.
 Travel radius is divided into two parts that we termed effective range and maximum range.
 Effective range is the maximum miles a scooter can traverse on level terrain at or near full speed.
 Conversely, the maximum range is an assessment of how far the scooter will go at any speed.

 The GOTRAX GLX was an average performer in this category with an effective range of 10.1 and a maximum range of 10.9.
-However, a fully drained battery was fully charged in three hours and forty minutes, which was significantly faster than average.
+However, a fully drained battery was fully charged in 3 hours and 40 minutes, which was faster than average for the class.